fmartinache/xaosim/README.rst

 Release Notes:
 -------------

-As of March 2019, XAOSIM is now fully Python 3 compliant.
+- March 2019: XAOSIM is now fully Python 3 compliant.
+- May 2020: XAOSIM was rewritten during the COVID19 lockdown to accomodate emerging needs: segmented mirrors, higher fidelity DM simulation for fine focal plane-based metrology, Shack-Hartman camera, the ability to change the filter of the camera without altering the rest of the system.